geoadmin/routing-graph-packager/README.md

 }'
 ```

-After a minute you should have the graph package available in `./data/valhalla/valhalla_osm_test/`.
+After a minute you should have the graph package available in `./data/output/osm_test/`.
 If not, check the logs of the worker process or the Flask app.

-The `routing-packager-worker` container has `cron` jobs running to update the routing packages in the root user's `crontab`.

-The `routing-packager-app` container running the HTTP API has a `cron` job which runs daily updates of **all** OSM PBF files.
+The `routing-packager-app` container running the HTTP API has a `supervisor` process running in a loop, which:
+- downloads a planet PBF (if it doesn't exist) or updates the planet PBF (if it does exist)
+- builds a planet Valhalla graph
+- then updates all graph extracts with a fresh copy

-By default, also a fake SMTP server is started and you can see incoming messages on `http://localhost:1080`.
+By default, also a fake SMTP server is started, and you can see incoming messages on `http://localhost:1080`.

-For full configuration options, please consult our [wiki](https://github.com/gis-ops/routing-graph-packager/wiki/Configuration#complete-list).

 ## Concepts